rtm516/GeyserMC-wiki/FAQ.md

 First, you'll need to get the XUID of the player.
 There are several third-party websites to find this, for example [this one](https://cxkes.me/xbox/xuid) (unaffiliated with Geyser).
 Make sure to choose "Hexidecimal".
 You'll need to enter the player's Xbox gamertag, and once submitted it should display the XUID in the format of `xxxxxxxxxxxxxxxx`.
 In order to turn the XUID into a UUID that Java Edition can recognize, you just need to put the XUID in this format: `00000000-0000-0000-xxxx-xxxxxxxxxxxx`.
 If formatted right, Java Edition should accept it as a UUID.

 ## Can I remove the prefix of Floodgate players?
 While yes, you can remove the prefix, it is generally recommended to not remove the prefix to prevent situations where a users java and bedrock username are the same (ex: Bedrock Username: JohnDoe, Java Username: JohnDoe) While they have different UUID's, they have the same username which may cause conflicts with commands that involve a player name.
 If you want to remove the prefix to be able to use commands, Try adding "" around the name.
-Example: `/tp "*<bedrock_nickname>"`
+Example: `/tp "*<bedrock_username>"`

 ## Sometimes when I go really far out the world starts to experience very odd visual bugs...
 This is a Bedrock client issue caused by Bedrock being 32-bit and Java being 64-bit, for more information read [here](https://minecraft.gamepedia.com/Bedrock_Edition_distance_effects).